Igor Shvyrev: Playing career

 In his second season within the Avalanche organization, Shvyrev continued with the Colorado Eagles, however stagnated in his development in the 2019–20 season, limited to the fourth-line in posting 6 goals and 9 points in 49 games.
 On 28 May 2020, Shvyrev was placed on and cleared unconditional waivers, mutually terminating the final year of his entry-level contract with the Colorado Avalanche.

 On 12 June 2020, having returned to his native Russia, Shvyrev agreed to re-join Metallurg Magnitogorsk of the KHL on a two-year contract.
 In his first full season in the KHL in 2020–21, Shvyrev played in a fourth line role, adding 3 goals and 8 points through 49 regular season games.

 In the following 2021–22 season, Shvyrev was limited to just four scoreless games before his tenure with Magnitogorsk ended after he was traded to fellow KHL club HC Spartak Moscow.
 He made 17 further appearances in the KHL registering just 3 assists before he opted to leave Russia mid-season and join Czech club, HC Dynamo Pardubice of the Czech Extraliga, on 2 January 2022.
 He made just 7 appearances with Pardubice, before he left the club at the conclusion of the season.

 Remaining without a club mid-way into the 2022–23 season, Shvyrev belatedly signed a contract with Russian VHL club, HC Tambov, on 31 December 2022.
 Shvyrev enjoyed a return to offensive production in finishing the season with 17 points through 15 games.

 On 5 July 2023, with his contract rights still held by Spartak, Shvyrev was traded to VHL club, HC Yugra in exchange for a prospect and monetary compensation.
 He was signed to a one-year contract for the 2023–24 season.
 In his tenure with Yugra, Shvyrev broke out offensively, leading the team and the VHL in regular season scoring with 56 points through 51 games.

 As a free agent, Shvyrev on the back of a successful season returned to the KHL by signing to a two-year contract with HC Sochi on 2 May 2024.

+Limited to 17 games in the final season under contract with Sochi, Shyyrev left as a free agent in the off-season.
+He was signed on a try-out basis with HC Lada Togliatti on 2 July 2026 however was later released without a contract prior to the 2026–27 season on 21 August 2026.